Workbench

 If some tasks fail, you have options:

-wb run plan.md -b workbench-1 --only-failed
+wb run plan.md -b workbench-1 --only-incomplete

 # Auto-retry tasks that crashed (not those that exhausted fix retries)